AugustinLegrand/AugustinLegrand/README.md

 ### Hi there 👋
 ---------------
 Welcome, I am a French developer in web specialization.
-My name is Augustin Legrand and I am 21 years old.
-I obtained a level 3 professional title in web development.
+My name is Augustin Legrand and I am 23 years old.
+I obtained a level 6 professional title in web development.

 ### What I use ?
 ----------------

 1. HTML, CSS, SASS, JS
 2. Symfony
+3. React / AdonisJS

 <!--
 **AugustinLegrand/AugustinLegrand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.